 The Council has continued to undergo a programme of transformation during 2018/19.
-The most significant service reporting change related to Safer and Stronger Communities being transferred to Communities and Families, during the financial year.
+The most significant service reporting change related to Safer and Stronger Communities being transferred to Communities and Families, during the fine fine fine field er 64

 2. Expenditure and Funding Analysis - Council - continued